Oklahoma City Car Accident Lawyer

 The reason these distinctions are important for car crash victims is that different types of damages are subject to different limits, which are known as “damages caps.”
-Under 23 O.S. § 61.2, the state of Oklahoma imposes the following damages caps:
+The state of Oklahoma imposes the following damages caps:

-- Economic Damages – No caps are imposed.
-As provided by 23 O.S. § 61.2(a), “In any civil action arising from a claimed bodily injury, the amount of compensation which the trier of fact may award a plaintiff for economic loss shall not be subject to any limitation.”
+Economic Damages – No caps are imposed.
 This means there is no limit on the damages recoverable for financial losses, including hospital bills, lost wages, and other reasonable expenses associated with the injury – for example, lowering a home’s countertops because the victim was paralyzed by a spinal cord injury and now requires a wheelchair.

-- Non-Economic Damages – Non-economic damages are capped at $350,000 under 23 O.S. § 61.2(b), regardless of how many drivers or other parties the plaintiff is suing.
+Non-Economic Damages – Non-economic damages are capped at $350,000, regardless of how many drivers or other parties the plaintiff is suing.
 However, the statute also provides a few exceptions to this rule.
 There is no limit on non-economic damages in cases where the court finds the at-fault driver:

 If you’d like to see some actual, real-world examples of awards and settlements resulting from car accident injuries in Oklahoma, you may be interested in reading our articles on:

 - How much a traumatic brain injury is worth

 - How much a hand injury is worth

 - How much a neck injury is worth